Weisfeiler--Leman and Graph Spectra: Introduction

 \begin{theorem} If $G$ and $H$ are $(1,1)$-\WL indistinguishable graphs then $\mathcal{F}(G) = \mathcal{F}(H)$.
 Hence, Fürer's spectral invariant $\mathcal{F}(\cdot)$ is strictly weaker than $2$-\WL. \end{theorem}

 For the proof of this theorem, we set up a general formalism of \emph{equitable matrix maps}, a generalisation of graph matrices such as the adjacency matrix or the Laplacian.
 An equitable matrix map~$\varphi$ associates with every graph~$G$ a matrix $\phi(G) \in \mathbb{C}^{V(G) \times V(G)}$ which preserves certain subspaces of $\mathbb{C}^{V(G)}$ induced by $1$-\WL (see \cref{sec:emm} for details).
 Given a graph $G$, let $\mathfrak{E}(G)$ denote the set of all matrices of the form $\varphi(G)$, where $\varphi$ is an equitable matrix map.
 It turns out that $\mathfrak{E}(G)$ forms an algebra and contains most of the well-known matrices associated with graphs, such as the adjacency matrix, Laplacian matrix, and the Seidel matrix.
 To show that $(1,1)$-\WL is sufficiently powerful to determine all of the well-known spectral invariants in this regime, we provide a spectral characterisation of $(1,1)$-\WL indistinguishable graphs in terms of equitable matrix map, cf.\@ \Cref{thm:specinv,rem:specinv}.
-As an application of the above framework, we strengthen a result of Godsil~\cite{godsil_equiarboreal_1981} asserting that the multiset of commute distances, a property of random walks on a graph, is determined by $2$-\WL.
+As an application of the above framework, we parallel a result of Godsil~\cite{godsil_equiarboreal_1981} asserting that the multiset of commute distances, a property of random walks on a graph, is determined by $2$-\WL.
+In fact, the hitting time, the nonsymmetric counterpart of the commute distance, is already determined by $(1,1)$-\WL.\footnote{In an earlier versions of this work including \cite{rattan_weisfeiler_2023}, we wrongly claimed that $(1,1)$-\WL indistinguishable graphs have the same multiset of commute distances.
+Floris Geerts and Marek Cerný pointed out to us that this is not true.
+In fact, the graphs in \cref{fig:cntex} are a counterexample.}

-\begin{theorem} If graphs $G$ and $H$ are $(1,1)$-\WL indistinguishable then they have the same multiset of commute distances.
-Hence, the multiset of commute distances is a strictly weaker invariant than~$2$-\WL. \end{theorem}
+\begin{theorem} If graphs $G$ and $H$ are $(1,1)$-\WL indistinguishable then they have the same multiset of hitting times.
+Hence, the multiset of hitting times is a strictly weaker invariant than~$2$-\WL. \end{theorem}